Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Fluffy Sourdough Pancakes with Maple Syrup | theclevercarrot.com

 When writing Artisan Sourdough Made Simple, the most interesting chapter to research was sourdough discard recipes.
-I wanted to sourdough-ize everything from bread, to sourdough pancakes, even waffles and crêpes.
-Because what’s better than a stack of warm, fluffy pancakes drenched in maple syrup and fresh berries?!
-It’s the quintessential weekend breakfast.
+I wanted to sourdough-ize everything from sourdough bread, to sourdough pancakes, even waffles and crêpes!
+Because what’s better than a stack of warm, fluffy pancakes drenched in maple syrup and fresh berries for breakfast?!

 How to Make Fluffy Sourdough Pancakes